 your local parent training center to see if there are extra protections.)

-The law allows you to give partial consent to an IEP—to agree with some parts but not others.
+IDEA also allows you to give partial consent to an initial IEP—to agree to some parts but not others.
 A school administrator may say to you, “If you don’t sign the whole IEP, we can’t give your child any services.”
 That’s not correct.
-If you give partial consent, the school must implement the services you agreed to.
-The parts of the IEP you don’t agree with cannot be implemented.
+An IEP is not an all-or-nothing choice.
+The

 Signature: (Your signature)

 Name: (Your name)

 I consent to the implementation of this IEP except for the items listed on Addendum A, attached to this IEP.
 My partial consent does not mean that I agree that this IEP provides my child a

 .
 I reserve the right to challenge the appropriateness of the entire IEP as well as any of the items listed in Addendum A.

 Another way to disagree is to simply mark up the IEP with notes.
 But using an addendum gives you more space to write.
 And it can be clearer and easier for others to read.